SergPronin/algorithms-and-data-structures/linked-list-swap/README.md

 # Linked List Swap

 This project implements a doubly linked list with a pair-swapping feature, presented through a JavaFX GUI.
 The application allows users to add, remove, and swap pairs of elements in the list interactively.
-Created as of 12:05 AM +04, May 29, 2025.

 ## Features
 - **Doubly Linked List**: Custom implementation of a doubly linked list with methods for adding and removing elements at both ends.